Last Updated on November 2, 2020 by Sweet and Savoury Pursuits

 - ¼ cup lemon juice freshly squeezed

-- 2-3 tbsp. extra-virgin olive oil plus 1 tsp. for rubbing onto squash (for roasting)
+- 2-3 tablespoons extra-virgin olive oil plus 1 tsp. for rubbing onto squash (for roasting)

 - 1 clove garlic medium